damonallison/python-examples/documentation/concurrency.md

   guarantee only one task will be running and will not be preemptively cancelled.
 * Coroutines are functions which have multiple exit points (async def).
-* Task.
+* safTask.
 A wrapper around a coroutine.